eyeofparadox/eyeofparadox.github.io/content/posts/2025/11/physics-in-a-distributed-process-driven-information-based-universe/index.md

 Basically, when a particle is expressed, it obtains its own period, a quantum of time and space, and the process created exactly the amount of space and time for their existence.

-Add in the _entropic-persistence_\--the energy investment in restructuring--and you get perpetual structures that appear to have linear progression.
+Add in the _entropic-persistence_\---the energy investment in restructuring---and you get perpetual structures that appear to have linear progression.

 Motion is a consequence of perpetual restructuring under the influence of energy following vectors embedded in particles.
 An embodiment of information.